Linckus/InitTest/README.md

-Just test, nothing more yet.
+Just a test, nothing more yet.